cara-tm/simple-tooltips/README.md

 ## Limitations and browser bugs noticed

-* Edge browser (and old WebKit engines) underlines the tooltips content for links with a "text-decoration" rule (without any solution): https://developer.microsoft.com/en-us/microsoft-edge/platform/issues/13140617/
+* Edge browser (and old WebKit engines) underlines the tooltips content for links with a "text-decoration" rule (without possible corrections): https://developer.microsoft.com/en-us/microsoft-edge/platform/issues/13140617/
 * Edge browser shrinks tooltips with links surrounding long sentences.
 Solution: reduice the links length.
-* For links with a `table-cell` or `tables-row` display, the tooltips are shown full width (according to their parents).
+* For links with a `table-cell` or `table-row` display, the tooltips are shown full width (according to their parents).
 Solution: change the tooltip's `display` and `width` properties (ex. `.parent .link [class^=tooltip]:after {display: table;min-width: auto}`).

 ## Demos